London Borough of Ealing: Ethnicity

-Ethnicity-based communities
+Ethnic communities

 The borough has a long-standing Irish community which is particularly visible through the number of established Irish pubs in the borough and the popularity of Gaelic games in the community.
 Country flags for example can be seen flown on the outside or hung inside of various pubs in the area, especially on St Patrick's Day.
 St Benedict's School has also had a long term affiliation with the Irish community in Ealing, as it is a Catholic school.
 Many Irish members of the Ealing borough attend Ealing Abbey which is linked to St Benedict's School.

 Ealing has a large British-Polish community that owes its origins to the World War II refugees and Polish armed forces finding both cheap accommodation and work in the Acton area, which then had a high proportion of London's light engineering companies involved with government war contracts.
 This community has grown considerably including more shops with authentic Polish food since Poland joined the European Union and its migrant workers have been able to come to the UK freely; in 2011 the borough had the UK's highest proportion of Polish speakers at 6% of the population.
 This has also led to an increase in Polish social centres in the borough.
 The population is highly concentrated in Acton, Greenford and Perivale.

 Southall in the west of the borough is home to one of the largest South Asian communities in the UK, the majority of whom are Sikhs.
 The community first developed in the 1950s.
 The Asian population makes up 80% of Southall Broadway ward as of 2011, a contrast compared to the 8% of Southfield ward in the borough's east.

 The most noticeable Afro-Caribbean populations in the borough are in the areas of Northolt and Acton.
 Of the residents in the Northolt West End ward (as of 2011), 19.4% of them were of Afro-Caribbean heritage, with a relatively large proportion of these being Somali.
 16.1% of the South Acton ward was black, whilst 15.9% of the East Acton ward was black.
 The Caribbean population of Ealing Borough is also mostly concentrated in these two wards of Acton.

 In a speech to mark the 70th anniversary of the Indian Journalists' Association and of Indian independence on 15 August 1947 North Ealing MP Stephen Pound said: "There is North Ealing, South Ealing and Darjeeling" referring to the relatively large Asian population.

 There are also churches and centres for London's Hungarian and Assyrian communities in South Ealing.